-Hosted in conjunction with an eponymous exhibition on view Jan 30-March 1 in the SCI-Arc Library, this symposium will engage some of these questions through discussing competition proposals submitted by SCI-Arc directors and faculty.
+Hosted in conjunction with an eponymous exhibition on view January 30-March 1, 2015 in the SCI-Arc Library, the symposium will address some of these questions through discussing competition proposals submitted by SCI-Arc directors and faculty.

 Visiting panelists: Holly Block, Belmont Freeman, Eduardo Luis Rodriguez, Claudio Vekstein and Universo Garcia Lorenzo

 SCI-Arc panelists: Florencia Pita, Ramiro Diaz-Granados, Marcelyn Gow and Dwayne Oyler